-I ran an Android studio for many years.
-We released four apps including HD Widgets, which ranked as a #1 paid app, had millions of users, and maintained a 4.5+ star rating for years.
+My partner and I ran an app studio for several years and during that time we released four apps.
+Our most successful was HD Widgets.
+The app ranked as the #1 paid app, had millions of users, and maintained a 4.5+ star rating for years.

 Don't bite off too much.
 Focus on one or two features at a time and make sure they work flawlessly.
 Aim for the simplicity of "it just works".